Skip to content

 3. Ibiza Boat Party — volume over quality

-The biggest boat of the four and the cheapest entry ticket.
-The Ibiza Boat Party operation does daytime cruises that end at the famous "Bora Bora" strip of Playa d'en Bossa.
-It's the loudest in every sense — the biggest sound system, the most people, the youngest average age, and the most drinking.
+The biggest boat of the four, the cheapest entry ticket.
+Ibiza Boat Party runs daytime cruises that finish at the Bora Bora strip on Playa d'en Bossa.
+Loudest in every sense: biggest sound system, most people, youngest average age, most drinking.

-The price is genuinely lower than the others, and the on-board drinks packages (€40 for unlimited for 3 hours) are actually reasonable.
-If you're travelling on a tighter budget, this is the operator that doesn't compromise on the core boat-party experience for the sake of cutting costs.
+The pricing is genuinely lower than the others, and the on-board drinks packages — €40 for unlimited for three hours — are reasonable rather than the gouge they could be.
+If your trip budget is tight, this operator doesn't shave the core experience to hit the price.

 !The re-sold ticket problem